Short Arc Lamps

 The lamp needs to be annealed to remove strain patterns from the assembly process.
 Typically it is heated to 1150 C and reduced in controlled temperature slope to approximately 650 C. A pump pulls a vacuum on the bulb during this operation to remove contaminants.

 Xenon and Mercury-Xenon gas are added in very precise amounts under a vacuum.
 The bulb is then pressurized to approximately 4 atmospheres.
-In order to seal the lamp it is cooled with liquid nitrogen to solidify the Xenon gas.
+To seal the lamp it is cooled with liquid nitrogen to solidify the Xenon gas.
 The solidified gas allows a torch to seal the bulb and remove it from the fill station without the gas escaping.
 When the bulb is removed from the liquid nitrogen, the solid xenon turns back into a gas, pressurizing the lamp.

 End fittings are then attached using a precision mechanical fixture and optical comparator.